UniStuttgart-VISUS/megamol/docs/manual.md

 *DEPRECATED*

 Extend the configuration if you introduce new plugins into your installation.
 Although there are different ways to specify the plugins to be loaded, the tags in the example configuration file are the most secure way.
 Each `mmPluginLoaderInfo` tag requires three attributes:

 - `path` should be the path to find the plugin.
 The example configuration file assumes to find the plugins in the same directory as the MegaMol executable (which is the case for Windows installations.
-On Linux systems, you need to change this path, e.g., to `../../lib/megamol`.
+  On Linux systems, you need to change this path, e.g. to `../../lib/megamol`.
 - `name` is the file name of the plugin.
-- `action` refers to an internal parameter of MegaMol and should always be included.
+- `action` refers to an internal parameter of MegaMol and should always be `include`.

 Rendering modules from plugins require shader codes to function.
 MegaMol searches these codes in all registered shader directories.
 To register a shader directory, add a corresponding tag to the configuration file.

 ```lua
     mmPluginLoaderInfo(basePath .. "bin", "*.mmplg", "include")